9 tips to prevent your emails from falling into spam

 You want to know more, contact us >>

-What types of emails fall into spam?
+What types of emails end up in spam folders?

 • Suspicious links: Links to malicious or suspicious websites can cause an email to be classified as spam.